 5. How Many Are Cruising With You?

 If the answer is no one, then you have to deal with the dreaded single supplement.
 That means if you’re a solo traveler, you could end up paying the same price as two people in a cabin.
-Always look at ways to avoid the single supplement.
 Some ships have staterooms just for singles.
 Other cruise companies have specials where they reduce or waive single supplements.

 6. Which Cruise Company?